Here are some common types of warts:

 How Can I Reduce The Risk Of Getting Warts And Spreading them?

 It’s always good to maintain good hygiene by avoiding direct skin to skin contact with someone who has warts and to avoid sharing towels and wearing socks or flip flops in changing rooms and using a condom during sex.
-If you already have warts to reduce the risk of more lesions and spread avoid scratching your warts, biting nails, sucking fingers that have warts.
+If you already have them, to reduce the risk of more lesions and spread avoid scratching your warts, biting nails or sucking fingers where they are present.

 If you are healthy with no other medical problems then warts are not harmful and do not lead onto any serious medical problems.
 However if you have lower immunity to fight infections such people with HIV and those receiving cancer treatment, you should contact your specialist medical doctor for specific treatment and advice.
 There is a link between anal warts, cervical warts and cancer.